-The first full authoritative biography of Dorothy Day, American icon, radical pacifist, Catholic Convert, and activist whom Pope Francis I compared to Martin Luther King Jr. and Abraham Lincoln.
+The first full authoritative biography of Dorothy Day: American icon, radical pacifist, Catholic convert, and advocate for the homeless whom Pope Francis I compared to Martin Luther King Jr. and Abraham Lincoln.

-After a middle-class Republican childhood and a few years as a Communist sympathizer, Dorothy Day converted to Catholicism and became an anomaly in American life for almost fifty years.
+After growing up in a conservative middle-class Republican household and working several years as a leftwing journalist, Dorothy Day converted to Catholicism and became an anomaly in American life for the next fifty years.
 As an orthodox Catholic, political radical, and a rebel who courted controversy, she attracted three generations of admirers.
-Day went to jail challenging the draft and the war in Vietnam.
-She was critical of capitalism and foreign policy, and as skeptical of modern liberalism as political conservatism.
+A believer in civil disobedience, Day went to jail several times protesting the nuclear arms race.
+She was critical of capitalism and US foreign policy, and as skeptical of modern liberalism as political conservatism.

-Dorothy Day is the exceptional biography of a dedicated modern-day pacifist, the most outspoken advocate for the poor, and a lifelong anarchist.
-This definitive and insightful account explores the influence this controversial and yet “sainted” woman still has today.
+Dorothy Day is the exceptional biography of a dedicated modern-day pacifist, an outspoken advocate for the poor, and a lifelong anarchist.
+This definitive and insightful account is “a monumental exploration of the life, legacy, and spirituality of the Catholic activist” (Spirituality & Practice).

-John Loughery is the author of three previous books, Alias S. S. Van Dine; John Sloan: Painter and Rebel; and The Other Side of Silence: Men’s Lives and Gay Identities, a Twentieth Century History, the last two of which were New York Times Notable Books.
+John Loughery is the author of four previous books: Alias S. S. Van Dine; John Sloan: Painter and Rebel; The Other Side of Silence: Men’s Lives and Gay Identities, a Twentieth Century History; and Dagger John: Archbishop John Hughes and the Making of Irish America, two of which were New York Times Notable Books.
 His biography of John Sloan was a finalist for the Pulitzer Prize in Biography.
 He lives in New York.

-Blythe Randolph is a native of Richmond, Virginia.
+Blythe Randolph is a native of Richmond, Virginia, and a graduate of Hollins College and the University of Virginia.
 She is the author of previous biographies of Amelia Earhart and of Charles Lindbergh.
 She lives in Atlanta, Georgia with her husband and three rescue dogs.